-Having a root canal is no big deal, contrary to what you may have heard.
-Powerful numbing agents ensure that you do not experience pain during the treatment.
+Before initiation of the root canal treatment, local anesthetics are used to ensure that you do not experience pain during the treatment.
 For especially nervous, fearful, or anxious patients, mild sedation options may also be an option, though this is not required, or necessary for most people.

 During a root canal, the area surrounding the tooth being treated will be completely numbed for your comfort.
+The caries (decay) is removed leaving only healthy tooth structure.
 Then, a small access hole is made to remove the nerve pulp while it is asleep from the local anesthesia..
 Once the nerve is removed the pain will be eliminated.
-All canals inside the tooth will be thoroughly cleaned and disinfected.
+All canals inside the tooth will be thoroughly cleaned and disinfected .
 Some of the canals may be gently reshaped.
 The canals and chamber will be filled before the tooth is sealed.
 At a subsequent vist a post or post-core will then be made to provide an peg like structure that will support and accept a crown.
 Once treated you can go on with your normal activities,Usually

 No pain medicine is needed ; however an antibiotic is often prescribed to prevent infection and